material-components/material-components-web/CONTRIBUTING.md

 gcloud app browse
 ```

-The above script will build and deploy the app to mdc-web's dev server with your userid as its version number, you can switch to your version by prepending `$USER-dot-` to the URL opened when you run `gcloud app browse`.
+The above script will build and deploy the app to MDC Web's dev server with your userid as its version number, you can switch to your version by prepending `$USER-dot-` to the URL opened when you run `gcloud app browse`.
 This would be helpful if we need to share work-in-progress work within teams and designers.

-### Building MDC-Web
+### Building MDC Web

 ```
-npm run build # Builds an unminified version of MDC-Web within build/ npm run build:min # Same as above, but enables minification npm run dist # Cleans out build/ and runs both of the above commands sequentially
+npm run build # Builds an unminified version of MDC Web within build/ npm run build:min # Same as above, but enables minification npm run dist # Cleans out build/ and runs both of the above commands sequentially
 ```